ld4l-labs/bibliotek-o/doc/admin/crm.md

 ## Timeline

-* Releases occur at most quarterly.
+* bibliotek-o remains frozen at Version 1.1.0 until further notice.

-* The CRM team will develop and publish a general timeline for this quarterly process, specifying due dates relative to the final release date for each stage of the process (e.g., one month before release date, etc.).
+* When a new version is planned, the CRM team will develop and publish a general timeline for the release process, specifying due dates relative to the final release date for each stage of the process (e.g., one month before release date, etc.).
 Dates to be scheduled are:
   * Issue submission deadline
   * Issue review complete
   * PR submission deadline